Research

 Overall, it’s time we change the way we look at dis-ease.

-Our founder has studied how a plant-strong, whole-foods lifestyle combined with traditional knowledge can not only reverse established chronic illnesses, but can also keep people disease-free.
-Nicolette is a Doctoral student at Royal Roads University researching the connection between microbiome and obesity, Type 2 Diabetes and mental health, with a focus on those who identify as Indigenous, Black or a Person of Colour.
+Our founder has studied how a plant-strong, whole-foods lifestyle, combined with traditional knowledge, can not only reverse chronic illnesses but also keep people disease-free and achieve mental wellness.
+Nicolette, a Doctor of Social Sciences, graduated from Royal Roads University, where she researched the connection between the microbiome, obesity, Type 2 Diabetes, and mental health, with a focus on Indigenous, Black, and People of Colour communities.

-In her Doctoral thesis, she researched how a plant-based, whole-foods diet and traditional knowledge of nutrition and lifestyle can keep people disease-free.
+In her doctoral thesis, she explored how a plant-based, whole-food diet, along with traditional knowledge of nutrition and lifestyle, can promote disease prevention.

-She will be furthering her research at stops along a cross-Canada tour.
-In cities across the country, she’ll meet with community leaders to uncover barriers to food security, soil regeneration, and healthy eating and living.
-Together, they will learn how to take action and heal.
-Growers, physicians, educators, elders, youth, policy-makers need to be at the table to create systemic change and reverse the chronic disease epidemic that touches us all.
+She will continue her research during a cross-Canada tour, meeting with community leaders in cities across the country.
+Together, they will address barriers to food security, soil regeneration, and healthy living.
+Growers, therapists, physicians, educators, elders, youth, and policy-makers must be part of the conversation to create systemic change and reverse the chronic disease and mental health crises affecting us all.

 HER RESEARCH HAS 4 MAIN OBJECTIVES: